 Images: Baby things [Mitten], 2008, patinated bronze © Tracey Emin

 Explore the history of the Foundling Hospital through discussion, debate and practical activities by comparing the lives of Thomas Coram, William Hogarth and George Frideric Handel.
 See how they changed the Foundling Hospital and look at how modern day celebrities work with charities.

 Click here to download the resource in PDF format

 The Foundling Museum and Contemporary Artists

-This gallery based workshop explores the links the Foundling Museum has with contemporary artists.
-It focuses on four key aspects and four contemporary artists with links to the Foundling Museum:
+This gallery based workshop explores the links the Foundling Museum has with contemporary art and artists.
+It focuses on four key aspects around four contemporary artists Clare Twomey, Jeremy Deller, Richard Wentworth and Grayson Perry and makes links to the Foundling Museum.

 Images: Still from The Battle of Orgrave, 17 June 2001 © Jeremy Deller and detail from The March of the Guards to Finchley, 1749-50, by William Hogarth (1697-1764) © Foundling Museum

 This gallery based workshop explores the history of the Foundling Hospital throughout the Victorian era through practical activities, discussion and debate.